 There’s a reason why most of us over-indulge during the holiday season.
 Who can say no to pandoro, panettone and torrone?
 And don’t get me started on delicious tortellini in brodo!
 It’s like you never stop eating.
 And Italians take their Christmas dinner and Christmas lunch very seriously.

 On Christmas Eve, tradition states that you can only have seafood dishes.
 That can range from seafood antipasti to seafood pasta and seafood secondi.
 While on Christmas day, you can only have meat dishes for lunch.
 That means tortellini in brodo, lasagne, abbacchio and so much more.
-While you can purchase all the ingredients for your Italian-style Christmas Eve and Christmas Day meals in every grocery store in Rome, pandoro and panettone are not all the same.
-Head to one of these stores to buy the perfect pandoro or panettone:
+While you can purchase all the ingredients for your Italian-style Christmas Eve and Christmas Day meals in every grocery store in Rome, why not skip the stress and order them from Eataly?
+That’s right, forget those long lines at the grocery store and get all you need for Christmas Eve and Christmas Day by pre-ordering them from Eataly instead.
+You can order anything, from canned goods to super fresh meat, seafood, bread and more!
+Not sure what to cook?
+Ask the staff at the market for tips!
+And for all those pandoro and panettone eaters out there, head to one of these stores to buy the perfect pandoro or panettone:

 Panificio Bonci, via Trionfale 34/36